discover culture in al ain

 Recommended Time: 1 hour

 Qasr Al Muwaiji is a symbol of Al Ain and the UAE's rich history.
 These ancient walls, spanning over a century, have witnessed the evocative tales of the ruling Al Nahyan family.
 Once the home and governance seat of Sheikh Zayed bin Sultan Al Nahyan, Founding Father of the UAE, this magnificent structure's distinct square enclosure, corner towers, and grand entrance leave an indelible mark on every visitor.
-Within these walls, His Highness Sheikh Khalifa bin Zayed Al Nahyan, the late President of the UAE and Ruler of Abu Dhabi, was born and shaped into the visionary leader he became, absorbing wisdom from his esteemed father.

 Read more